-In an interview with Pharma Relations, Mathias Hevert, Managing Director of Hevert Arzneimittel, accused the “skeptics” of taking a “clearly biased stance towards homeopathy”, of neither wanting to inform nor being willing to discuss.
+In an interview with Pharma Relations, Mathias Hevert, Managing Director of Hevert Arzneimittel, accused the “skeptics” of taking a “clearly biased stance towards homeopathy”, also of neither wanting to inform nor being willing to discuss.

 Mr. Hevert has today received the INH letter published below with reference to these statements:

 With this letter we refer to your interview, which was published on 01.07.2019 on Pharma-Relations (Link).
 In particular, we’d like to address the accusation having a “clearly biased attitude towards homeopathy” and the claim that we wouldn’t be open to discussion.
 You, on the other hand, would welcome a scientifically based and fact-oriented discussion at any time.